 - Health insurance — California law recognizes that health insurance premiums are a major expense for families, so a child support determination factors in what each parent contributes to this cost.

 Hidden income from sources such as off-the-books work can lead to an unfair rate that hurts you and your children.
-The Law Office of Stephanie L. Williams can uncover this type of information and bring it to the court’s attention.
+Williams Family Law can uncover this type of information and bring it to the court’s attention.